Ruthless All Blacks earn revenge over Argentina

 Alongside Taukei'aho, Savea delivered another huge 80-minute effort that included a try.
 Sam Cane and Sam Whitelock led from the front in the pack while, wider out, Ioane savoured his time and space on the ball.

-The Pumas mixed patches of brilliance with ordinary handling and a string of penalties that led to Tomas Lavanini's yellow card.
+The Pumas produced ordinary handling and gave away a string of penalties that led to Tomas Lavanini's yellow card.

 Down 17-0 after 18 minutes, the Pumas were never in the contest.
 Unlike Christchurch, where the All Blacks' discipline proved fatal, this week they made their dominance count.